$^{159}$Dy electron-capture: a strong new candidate for neutrino mass determination

-Presently, the most stringent upper limit of 0.8 eV/c$^2$ (90\% Confidence Level (C.L.)) for the effective electron anti-neutrino mass $m_{\overline{\nu}_e}$ originates from very recent data obtained with the KATRIN (KArlsruhe TRitium Neutrino) experiment, by investigating the emitted electron spectrum endpoint of tritium $\beta^-$ decay~\cite{aker2021direct}.
-The most stringent upper limit of the effective electron neutrino mass $m_{\nu_e}$ is only 150 eV/c$^2$~\cite{Velte2019} (95\% C.L.), derived from the analysis of the EC endpoint of $^{163}$Ho.
-The value has come down from 225 eV/c$^2$~\cite{Springer1987} in the past 40~years.
-Evidently these experiments are extremely challenging, in the most part due to the very small fraction of decay events ($\sim$10$^{-12}$ for $^{163}$Ho) that fall into the most relevant $\approx 1$~eV energy below the endpoint.
-The difference in $|m_{\overline{\nu}_e}|$ and $|m_{\nu_e}|$ will indicate a violation of the charge conjugation -- parity -- time reversal (CPT) symmetry.
+Presently, the most stringent upper limit of 0.8~eV/c$^2$ (90\% Confidence Level (C.L.)) for the effective electron anti-neutrino mass $m_{\overline{\nu}_e}$ originates from very recent data obtained with the KATRIN (KArlsruhe TRitium Neutrino) experiment, by investigating the emitted electron spectrum endpoint of tritium $\beta^-$ decay~\cite{aker2021direct}.
+The most stringent upper limit of the effective electron neutrino mass $m_{\nu_e}$ is as large as 150~eV/c$^2$~\cite{Velte2019} (95\% C.L.), derived from the analysis of the EC endpoint of $^{163}$Ho, which is being utilized for next-generation direct neutrino-mass determination experiments such as ECHo~\cite{Gastaldo2017} and HOLMES~\cite{Faverzani2016}.